jbnunez/BertramCodingChallenge/README.md

 Areas for future improvements:
--Error handling: I didn't have time to add much error handling -Help text: if a user has invalid inputs, show them helpful messages about what data is missing or invalid
+-Code Cleanup: I used the npm built in react starter kit, so there may be some extraneous boilerplate code in use -Error handling: I didn't have time to add much error handling -Help text: if a user has invalid inputs, show them helpful messages about what data is missing or invalid
 -Alignment: I think there's still some odd alignment behavior in the UI, and the spacing and alignment in general could look better if I had more time to work on this.